Our Team

 Dr Ollie Hart

-GP Partner and Clinical Director of Heeley Plus Primary Care Network
+Clinical Director of Heeley Plus Primary Care Network and Director of Peak Health Coaching

 Known as Doc on a Bike after he pledged to swap a car for an e-bike for his work as a GP partner in Sheffield, Dr Ollie Hart has joined Cycling Minds as an ambassador, attracted by our sports health and training programme which will make a valuable contribution to fulfilling the NHS’s targets for person-centred care and social prescribing under its Comprehensive Model for Personalised Care.